How to handle a broken Water Heater

 There are several reasons why a water heater breaks, and it is best to check for these factors to avoid the hassle of emergency repairs.
 Also, check the signs that your water heater is dying

-The commercial hard water contains minerals that get deposited at the bottom of the tank.
-The minerals create a layer at the burner which insulates the water being heated.
+Commercial hard water contains minerals that get deposited at the bottom of the tank.
+The minerals create a layer at the burner that insulates the water being heated.
 This causes the burner to overheat and weaken the tank.

 The safety valves manage the pressure inside the tank.
 However, prolonged use can wear it down over the years.
 If too much pressure is unreleased, it will leak and burst water in the room.

-5 Steps What You Should Do When Water Heater Breaks
+What Should You Do When Your Water Heater Breaks?

 These are the initial steps, so you know what happens when the water heater breaks in your home.